 WeChat enables brands in and near their physical stores to communicate with customers.
 Brands can send push notifications with promotional content or news specifically geared toward this customer.
 If he received it maybe he will stop by the shop.

 Louis Vuitton already developed this kind of operation and sent messages to customers where they were close to one of their boutiques.

 Other digital tools you can use to build your O2O strategy in China

 Retailers can provide in shops some tablets and digital screens.
 This allows the retailer to show all of the inventory and push the clients to subscribe to its WeChat and/or Weibo accounts.

-Shops can used smart fitting rooms that will let customers see themselves in a lot of different clothes.
-It can also increase the additional sales by proposing different products.
-Some of these fitting rooms allows the shoppers to send and share pictures to their friends.
-It’s one of the best innovation we’ve seen for fashion brands these latest year.
+Shops can use smart fitting rooms that will let customers see themselves in a lot of different clothes.
+It can also increase additional sales by proposing different products.
+Some of these fitting rooms allow shoppers to send and share pictures with their friends.
+It’s one of the best innovations we’ve seen for fashion brands this latest year.

-What others O2O operations fashion brands can do to increase the shopping experience?
+What other O2O operations fashion brands can do to increase the shopping experience?

 A fashion brand must also allow its customers to pay via applications like WeChat within shops.
-Social media is the best “raw material” of the shopping experience in China.
-WeChat is one of the pillars of this tendency but you have to use all the features of the app in order to be efficient.
+Social media is the best “raw material” for the shopping experience in China.
+WeChat is one of the pillars of this tendency but you have to use all the features of the app to be efficient.

-Some Chinese customers don’t have time to do shopping in physical stores and prefer to shop only online, but luxury consumers are seeking for the real shopping and customer experience in physical boutique.
-Here the phygital strategy is online to offline; customers want to be sure of the product they want before coming in store.
+Some Chinese customers don’t have time to do shopping in physical stores and prefer to shop only online, but luxury consumers are seeking real shopping and the customer experience in physical boutiques.
+Here the strategy is online to offline; customers want to be sure of the product they want before coming into the store.

 Find an agency to develop your O2O strategy in China